ColeBuck/colebuck.github.io/index.md

 <h2 id="tweetVisualization"> Twitter Support for <span style="color: blue"> Biden </span> vs. <span style="color: red">Trump </span> </h2>

 <p>
 The following heat maps show geographic activity of tweets containing the hashtag <strong>#biden2020</strong>, as well as tweets containing the hashtag <strong>#trump2020</strong>.
-The data collection was <strong>not</strong> case-sensitive, so hastags like <strong>#Biden2020</strong> or <strong>#TRUMP2020</strong> <strong>are</strong> included.
+The data collection was <strong>not</strong> case-sensitive, so hashtags like <strong>#Biden2020</strong> or <strong>#TRUMP2020</strong> are included.
 Due to the sheer popularity of these hashtags and limitations of the Twitter API, these maps only show activity in the Mid-Atlantic region of the US.
 </p>

 <h3>  <span style="color: blue">#biden2020</span> </h3>